Checkmatein3/hello-world/README.md

 Hi there!
 It's Checkmatein3.
 I play a mean game of chess.
 I am always three steps ahead of you!
 Expert in C and great at writing garbage-looking code in Perl.

-I can't wait to learn more languages!
+I can't wait to learn more languages:

+- C#
+- Java
+- Python
+- Javascript
+- SQL
+- HTML
+- C++